 The risk is higher if cats can go outside and dig in infected soil or come into contact with the faeces of other cats.

 Your vet will be able to advise you about parasites and the risk they pose to your children.
-Make sure your vet costs are covered by purchasing multi pet insurance.
+Make sure your vet costs are covered by purchasing specialist pet insurance.